gandarez/btc-price-service/README.md

 * Unit tests can be run using `make test`.
 It also generates a coverage report.
 * Integration tests can be run using `make test-integration`.
 This will start the service and run the integration tests against it with CoinDesk API mock.

+## Load Testing

+* Load tests can be run using `make test-load`.
+This will start the service and run load tests against it using the `hey` tool.

 ## Running the Service Locally

 1. Get an api key from CoinDesk.